Assessing the Value of Employee Assessments

 Leaders spend too much time resolving conflicts or issues that should never have occurred, and too much time doing damage control because their staff doesn’t see the big picture and consequently gets mired down in the details.
 Huge amounts of time are wasted discussing performance issues, handling the backlash from these issues or in conversations with disgruntled employees or clients.
 While assessments aren’t the solution to these challenges, they can significantly reduce management time resolving them.
 Better hires lead to better performance.
 Terminating poor performers quickly reduces friction and complaints from staff and customers.
 Improved communication leads to positive team dynamics.
 All of these mean the leaders spend less time and energy on these issues, allowing them to focus on strategic initiatives.

-Assessments are not a quick fix, instant solution or panacea guaranteeing 100% successful hiring.
+Hiring assessments are not a quick fix, instant solution or panacea guaranteeing 100% successful hiring.
 They are a tool, one of many that you will use in the hiring, training and performance evaluation process.
 Used along with clearly defined roles and responsibilities, an awareness of your corporate culture, an understanding of the personal attributes of your current staff and your instincts, they can improve your hiring success.
-With successful hiring comes improved performance, reduced turnover, increased customer satisfaction, decreased conflict among staff and with the inevitable outcome of more money in your pocket and less headaches and energy drains for you.
+With successful hiring comes improved performance, reduced turnover, increased customer satisfaction, decreased conflict among staff…with the inevitable outcome of more money in your pocket and less headaches and energy drains for you.

 © 2015 Incedo Group, LLC